-

 So just what do I mean by Storage Virtualization

-ORIGINALLY POSTED August 10th 2007 13,146 views on developerworks Less than one week into my blogging career, why not open a huge can of worms and let the ‘fishermen’ fight over the big fat juicy ones… I changed the title of this post several times before settling on the phrase “what do I mean” – [Read More]
+ORIGINALLY POSTED August 10th 2007 13,146 views on developerworks Less than one week into my blogging career, why not open a huge can of worms and let the ‘fishermen’ fight over the big fat juicy ones… I changed the title of this post several times before settling on the phrase “what do I mean” – this way I’m not dictating anything to anyone other than what I picture when talking about Storage virtualization and what this blog is intended to explore.
+Some months ago while meandering through Wikipedia I found a rather stubby Storage virtualization topic with a two line… [Read More]

 -